magento/devdocs/guides/v2.0/cloud/before/before-project-owner.md

 github_link: cloud/before/before-project-owner.md
 ---

+The account owner has sole authority over Magento Enterprise Cloud Edition (ECE) to manage your store, project and Git access, and more.

+As the account owner, you must complete the following, required by development and technical resources:

+* Access to the ECE project through added user accounts
+* Generate Magento licensed keys

-## Account owner overview {#cloud-owner-over}
+## What is the account owner {#cloud-owner-over}
 After your company licenses the Magento Enterprise Cloud Edition, the only person who has access to it is the *account owner*&mdash;the person who purchased the software.
 The account owner is typically a "business user"&mdash; someone in the business or finance organization.

-This topic discusses initial tasks the account owner should perform to give technical people access to the project.

-Before you start, you must know the e-mail address for each user you'd like to add.
-After you add these users to the project, they receive an invitation to register with Magento Enterprise Cloud Edition.
+This is your point of contact with Magento regarding the ECE account overall.

+The owner can add accounts to provide access to code, manage branches, enter tickets, and support environments.
+These user accounts can include in-house development, consultants, and Magento solution specialists.

-## Sign up for an account {#cloud-first-acct}
+## Sign up for a Magento EVE account {#cloud-first-acct}
 To sign up for a Magento Enterprise Cloud Edition account, contact [Magento Sales](https://magento.com/explore/contact-sales){:target="_blank"}.
 They will create your account and send you a welcome e-mail that provides instructions to access the project.

 The person who signs up for a Magento Enterprise Cloud Edition account is referred to as the *account owner*.
 You receive a welcome e-mail that enables you to set up the project initially.